strangehurst/PNML.jl/docs/src/interface.md

 TODO: Need way to parse <toolspecific> that is flexible/extendable.

 Parse pnml for input, worry about writing back out and interchange later (future extensions).

-A future extension  maybe to use pages for distributed computing.
+Another future extension may be to use pages for distributed computing.

 The pnml specification permits that multiple pages to be flattened (by [`flatten_pages!`](@ref)) to a single `Page` before use.